 Incurable diseases have touched 10/10 people.

 The number of people whose incurable diseases have been touched is rising.
 Many diseases are fatal.
 Cancer is one of the most common incurable diseases.
 This disease affects 10% of people around the world.
-Others include Huntington’s Disease, Alzheimer’s Disease, and Parkinson’s Disease.
+Others include Huntington’s Disease, Alzheimer’s Disease, and Parkinson’s.
 Ebola has been ravaging communities, eradicating 10/10 of their population.

 Diagnosis of incurable diseases

 Kam says that many people believe they have PTSD because they’ve heard about it so much in the media.
 “It’s a kind of learned helplessness,” she says.
-The American Psychiatric Association has also noted a trend toward an increase in the number of veterans diagnosed with PTSD, particularly in the wake of the wars in Iraq and Afghanistan.
+The American Psychiatric Association has also noted a trend toward an increase in veterans diagnosed with PTSD, particularly in the wake of the wars in Iraq and Afghanistan.

 Conclusion